max1mde/AG-Wiki/README.md

 </div>

 > **Note**
-> This is more like a step by step tutorial without much explanation
+> This is more like a step by step tutorial for everything without much explanation

 ## TABLE OF CONTENTS
 - **Basics** (For a more detailed description of some things look at the [official wiki](wiki.advancedgui.app/wiki/api.html))